 A couple big reasons I make music, is for spiritual enjoyment and intellectual stimulation.
 I believe the right music is intellectual activism.
 I use my discography in producing my videos.
 My documentary Covert Transhumanism features over 25+ of my own original tracks.

 As an independent underground musician my music does not get videos blocked based on copyright laws.
-You can find my music in films such as "Vox Populi; Methods of Manipulation" and "Alien Reptilian Legacy" aka "Don't Mention the Reptilians" and several other videos online...
+You can find my music in films such as "Vox Populi; Methods of Manipulation" and "Alien Reptilian Legacy" aka "Don't Mention the Reptilians" and several other videos online.
+You can also find 7 albums of mine on Psybient.org's 2016 release list.
 If you are a documentary or video producer and would like to use my music in your productions please use this contact form and I will get back to you ASAP.